-More in particular, the CRR III and the CRD VI have been recently published in the Official Journal of the European Union.
+On 19 June 2024, the CRR III and the CRD VI were published in the Official Journal of the European Union and entered into force on 9 July 2024.
 Save for certain exemptions, the majority of the CRR III provisions will be applied starting from 1 January 2025, with certain elements of the Regulation phasing in over the years.
+As other global jurisdictions have already deferred the implementation of the final Basel standards without a clear deadline, the European Commission Delegated Regulation 2024/2795/EU was published in the Official Journal of the EU on October 31, postponing the application of the market risk framework (i.e. the "Fundamental Review of the Trading Book" or shortly "FRTB") in the EU by one year, to January 1, 2026.
+Member States shall adopt and publish the CRD

-Member States shall adopt and publish the CRD VI implementing measures by 10 January 2026 and they shall apply those provisions from one day after its transposition date (i.e. 11 January 2026).
+VI implementing measures by 10 January 2026 and they shall apply those provisions from one day after its transposition date (i.e. 11 January 2026).
 For more information on the CRR III and the CRD VI, please see Section headed "The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer" of this Base Prospectus.
-Therefore, as at the date of this Base Prospectus, there is uncertainty as to the formal implementation of CRR III and CRD VI and the impacts these pieces of legislation may have on UniCredit operations.